-DMin students are granted the maximum of two one-year leaves of absence.
-Students are required to submit a written request to the DMin Director providing the reason(s) for and the duration of the leave in their letter.
-The letter requesting the leave of absence should be submitted to the DMin Office at the Toronto School of Theology.
-The candidate's request is submitted to the Advanced Degree Council for final approval.
+D.Min students are granted the maximum of two one-year leaves of absence normally beginning in May and terminating in April of the following year.
+Students are required to submit a written request to the D.Min Director providing the reason(s) for and the duration of the leave in their letter.
+The letter requesting the leave of absence should be submitted to the D.Min Office at the Toronto School of Theology.
+The candidate's request is submitted to the Academic Committee CSM for final approval.
 If a student exceeds the maximum years given for a leave of absence, the candidate's file is then placed in a lapsed candidates file.
 A candidate wishing to continue with the program at a later stage must petition for re-admission with no guarantees that they will be reinstated.
 During this time the student does not pay fees nor have access to the library system, and may make no demands upon faculty.